flybondi/before.js/readme.md

 ### Injected Page Props

 - Whatever you have returned in `getInitialProps`
-- `prefetch: (pathname: string) => void` - Imperatively prefetch _and cache_ data for a path.
-Under the hood this will map through your route tree, call the matching route's `getInitialProps`, store it, and then provide it to your page component.
-If the user ultimately navigates to that path, the data and component will be ready ahead of time.
-In the future, there may be more options to control cache behavior in the form of a function or time in milliseconds to keep that data around.
 - `refetch: (nextCtx?: any) => void` - Imperatively call `getInitialProps` again

 ## Routing